Dallas Writ of Habeas Corpus Lawyers

 If the Court of Criminal Appeals denies a state petition, you can file a petition in federal court under 28 U.S.C. § 2254.
 However, you must still file the petition within the one-year deadline for filing a federal habeas petition.
 The federal deadline runs from one year after the final direct appeal is denied in state court, minus the time the state habeas petition was pending in state court.

-What Are Grounds for a Habeas Corpus Petition?
+What Are the Grounds for a Habeas Corpus Petition?

 Generally, in a habeas petition, a person claims their confinement is unlawful because the person’s arrest, trial, or sentence violates their constitutional rights.
 Some of the grounds for relief that we as Dallas habeas petition attorneys at Broden & Mickelsen, LLP, often identify include: